SSSSShogun/A-Simple-Similar-Image-Finding-Tool-With-Web-UI/README.md

 Rig：14700k@4.8Ghz with HT off，32GB DDR4@3866Mhz；Tool uses uo to 8 workers

 - Approx 100MB mem used when no images are loaded
-- Loading 2225 images (6.2GB total) .
-It takes around 10s to create all thumbnails; P-core fully used, E-core has less than half utilisation
+- Loading 2225 images (6.2GB total).
+It takes around 10s to create all thumbnails; P-core fully used, E-core has less than half utilisation.
+Mem usage went to around 400MB
-- Calculating similarity with 128 sampling sise (max) takes around 40s, core utilisation is similar to above
+- Calculating similarity with 128 sampling sise (max) takes around 40s, core utilisation is similar to above.
+Mem usage slightly increased

 BTW: The default power setting MIGHT make wokers run on E-core (AMD YES!), changing power setting or bringing the terminal to front would address it.